-Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney injuries or bone injuries in all 50 states.
+Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney or bone injuries in all 50 states.

 HIV drugs containing tenofovir disoproxil fumarate (TDF) are, we believe, putting patients at risk.
 This has resulted in HIV drug lawsuits from victims alleging kidney disease and failure, bone density loss, bone injuries, and other side effects.

-When they first came on the market in the early 2000s, Viread and Truvada were touted as major advancements in the fight against AIDS.
-It soon became obvious, however, that for a certain percentage of patients, TDF drugs resulted in permanent health consequences.
+When they first came on the market in the early 2000s, Viread and Truvada were touted as significant advancements in the fight against AIDS.
+It soon became apparent, however, that for a certain percentage of patients, TDF drugs resulted in permanent health consequences.
 Specifically, TDF drugs like Viread and Truvada are highly toxic to the kidneys and bones and can cause permanent kidney failure and bone fractures.

 Patients who used TDF drugs like Viread and Truvada are now filing product liability lawsuits against Gilead.
 If you took a Gilead HIV drug and suffered kidney damage or bone problems, you may be entitled to financial compensation.
 You can get a free online consultation today.

 Let’s begin with the latest Truvada lawsuit update.

 - The first big Truvada lawsuit set for trial will be in California on January 24, 2024.
 This is a bellwether trial.
 So if there is a large jury payout, it will impact future Truvada settlement amounts.